aaronmarr/blog-old/posts/eleventy-travis-ci.md

   - npm install @11ty/eleventy -g
 script: eleventy --pathprefix="/"
 deploy:
-  fqdn: aaronmarr.co.uk
   local-dir: _site
   provider: pages
   skip-cleanup: true
-  github-token: $GITHUB_TOKEN  # Set in travis-ci.org dashboard, marked secure
+  # Set in travis-ci.org dashboard
+  github-token: $GITHUB_TOKEN
   keep-history: true
+  # Deploy branch
   target_branch: gh-pages
   on:
+    # Build branch
     branch: master
 ```

-At this point, you should be able to build and deploy to Github.
-In Travis, select "Build Now" and wait a minute or two for Travis to do its thing.
-Once Travis has finished building, you'll see a success message in the console indicating that your site is deployed.
+Now you can build and deploy.
+In Travis, select "Build Now", waiting a moment for Travis to build and deploy.
+On Completion, you'll notice a success message in the console indicating that your site has been deployed.

 One thing to bear in mind is Travis will conveniently deploy whatever you push to your `master` branch.
 For development, I set up a `develop` branch on Github, so that I only push/merge to `master` when I want to trigger a deployment.

-If you head back over to Github, you should see that Travis has created a new branch, `gh-pages`, with the built site inside.
-You should also now be able to see your site live.
-I hope you've found this post useful, please get in touch if you have any questions or comments.
+If you head back over to Github, you should see that Travis has populated the `gh-pages` branch with the built site.
+You should also now be able to see your site live at `https://[your user name].github.com/my-blog-name`.

+I hope you've found this post useful.
+Please get in touch if you have any questions or comments.
 Thanks for reading.